 A proposed new train line from Surat Thani to Donsak would connect to ferries to the gulf islands of Koh Samui and Ko Pha Ngan.

 News continues to surface of a planned Phuket light rail that would connect the island to Phang Nga on the mainland.
 That would then connect with a previous plan to run a line to Surat Thani.
 This year saw a new plan a mega-airport project at Phang Nga, named the Phang Nga-Andaman International Airport, which would be an alternative to Phuket.
 This has been envisaged by Bangkok Airways, who own other fancy airports around Thailand.
 Surely they would make a provision for a railway before building this.

-I made an addition to last years map by including a line from Nam Tok to Three Pagodas Pass in Myanmar.
+I made an addition to last year’s map by including a line from Nam Tok to Three Pagodas Pass in Myanmar.
 This has been proposed many times previously but I didn’t include it originally.
-That would make two alternative way to Myanmar via Kanchanaburi.
+That would make two alternative ways to Myanmar via Kanchanaburi.